Open Access Publishing

 Open access publishing seeks to grant free and open online access to academic information, where there are no financial, legal, or technical barriers to accessing it, reading, downloading, copying, distributing, and using it in education or research context

 Tel Aviv University and MALMAD - Digital Information Service have established an Open Access module agreements with several publishers' journals in one of three possible routes:

 Articles are published in journals which are accessible to all internet users, while the author holds/maintains the copyrights.
 This route enables one to publish an article in Open Access and in Hybrid journals, which publish Open Access articles in addition to other "regular" articles.
 The author bears all costs of publication.

 Free access to the article is only granted after a pre-defined “Embargo” period (usually 6-18 months).
 The publisher holds/maintains the copyrights and there might be usage restrictions.

-Several aspects should be considered while choosing the correct “host” for your publication:
+Several aspects should be considered and double-checked while choosing the correct journal for publication:

-- Journal exposure – choosing the “Open Access” platform which refers to a large or a limited community of readers.
+- Journal exposure with reference to a large or a limited community of readers

-- Beware of “Predatory Journals” – Journals which charge money for publishing “Open Access” articles and research, yet, their academic authority is questionable.
+- Beware of “Predatory" journals which charge money for publishing “Open Access” articles and research, yet, their academic authority is dubious

 For more information: Alla Ofenberg (Head of Periodicals and Database Acquisition) | 03-6408448